It’s that time of year again when autism parents all over the world start to panic. What on earth am I going to buy my kids for Christmas this year?

 So, finding the right gift for an autistic child at Christmas can be difficult, and requires a lot of thought.
 Here’s a few ideas to try and make the process a bit easier

 Jude and Tommy both love to bounce, and are always on our large outdoor version.
 With the cold and wet days we have in the UK at this time of year it means it’s out of action a lot of the time, so this indoor version is the perfect replacement.
-It gives them the sensory feedback that they crave and exercise too!
+It gives them the sensory feedback that they crave and it’s good exercise too

 Fidget Cube and Fidget Spinner